johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 2.  **Select your CSV file:** Choose an Amazon Business Report (or a similarly structured CSV) from your computer.
 3.  **Column Mapping:**

-    - After selecting a file, a "Map Report Columns" interface powered by the `OverviewDataMapper` component will appear.
+    - After selecting a file, the "CSV Format Requirements" section will display the required columns for the report.
-    - This interface displays headers from your CSV file and target fields required by the dashboard (e.g., 'Date', 'Total Sales', 'Ad Spend').
-    - For each target field, select the corresponding column from your CSV using the dropdown menus.
-    - Hints are provided for each target field to guide you.
-    - A sample data row from your CSV is shown to help with mapping and validation.
-    - Required fields (like 'Date') must be mapped.
-    - Click "Apply Mapping" to process the file and save the mapping preferences, or "Cancel" to abort.
-You can also click "Reset" to reset the mapping to the default values.
+    - Each required column is listed with a brief description to help you understand the expected data.
+    - Ensure that your CSV file contains columns that correspond to the required columns.
+    - The column names in your CSV file do not need to match the required column names exactly, but the data in those columns must be consistent with the descriptions provided.
+    - Once you have verified that your CSV file contains the required data, you can proceed with uploading the file.

-    !Data Mapper UI Placeholder
-    _(Ideally, replace this with an actual screenshot of the OverviewDataMapper component in action)_
+    !Data Mapper UI Placeholder - UPDATE THIS WITH A SCREENSHOT OF THE UPDATED CSVUPLOADER COMPONENT _(Ideally, replace this with an actual screenshot of the CsvUploader component in action)_

+- Added a transformation configuration modal to allow users to configure transformations for each mapped field.

 ### 3.2.
 Viewing Data